 The UNDP provides support to the ‘Programme to Support Natural Resource Management in Tanzania’ housed at UONGOZI Institute.
 The objective of the programme is to support the Government of the United Republic of Tanzania in the governance and management of the country’s natural resources through Research, Support for Policy Development, Policy dialogue, Training, Monitoring and other support functions.

-For three years now, UONGOZI Institute has worked with the office of H.E.
+For five years now, UONGOZI Institute has worked with the office of H.E.
 Benjamin William Mkapa, former President of the United Republic of Tanzania in organising the African Leadership Forum, an annual event focusing on contemporary and emerging leadership issues facing the continent.
 The event gathers former African Heads of State, and senior African leaders from the public sector, private sector and civil society.